-The Central Data Repository (CDR) is a publicly accessible online database of clinical research studies targeting infectious diseases with epidemic and pandemic potential in Europe.
+The Central Data Repository (CDR) is a publicly accessible online database of clinical research studies targeting infectious diseases with epidemic or pandemic potential (IDEPP) in Europe.
 The CDR will be updated regularly to include new studies according to new global threats and European epidemiological scenarios.

 Why was the CDR developed?

-The CDR was developed as part of the EU-funded VERDI (GA-101045989) and CoMeCT (GA-101136531).
-It aims to streamline data sharing, foster collaboration, and prevent duplication in clinical research efforts targeting infectious diseases with pandemic potential.
-The CDR provides key stakeholders and researchers with an overview of adaptive platform trials (APT), randomised clinical trials (RCT), and cohort studies (CS) ongoing or conducted within the past three years, focusing on emerging threats or public health emergencies of international concern.
+The CDR was launched under the EU-funded VERDI (GA-101045989) project, and further developed as part of the EU-funded CoMeCT (GA-101136531) and PIPELINE (GA-101155852) projects.
+It aims to streamline data sharing, foster collaboration, and prevent duplication in clinical research efforts targeting infectious diseases with epidemic or pandemic potential.
+The CDR provides key stakeholders and researchers with an overview of randomised clinical trials (RCTs), including adaptive platform trials (APTs), and cohort studies (CSs) ongoing or conducted since January 2022, focusing on IDEPP.
 This facilitates rapid identification and activation of suitable infrastructures and clinical sites, enhancing coordination of European research, and linking relevant initiatives and networks.
-By preventing redundant research efforts, the CDR accelerates scientific progress and optimises resource allocation, ultimately improving public health response.
+By minimising redundant research efforts, the CDR accelerates scientific progress and optimises resource allocation, ultimately improving public health response.

 What clinical research studies are included in the CDR?